Understanding Time Limits for Challenging a New York Judgment

 Commencement of One-Year Period: The one-year period starts from the "service" of the order or judgment with notice of entry, not merely its "entry," to ensure fairness (Loeffler v Glasgow, 169 A.D.3d 1024, 94 N.Y.S.3d 607 [2nd Dep't.
 2019]).

-Discretionary Vacatur: Courts may vacate judgments beyond the one-year limit if circumstances are compelling, and reasonable excuses are provided (Capital Equity Mgt., LLC v Carrozza, 65 Misc.3d 153[A], 119 N.Y.S.3d 691 [App.
+Discretionary Vacatur: Jurisdictional defects under CPLR 5015(a)(4) are not subject to the one-year limit, but for other grounds courts strictly enforce timeliness (Capital Equity Mgt., LLC v Carrozza, 65 Misc.3d 153[A], 119 N.Y.S.3d 691 [App.
 Term New York 2019]).

 Factors for Consideration: Courts consider factors such as the potential merit of the defense, the duration of delay, and the policy of deciding cases on their merits (Stern v Warren George, Inc., 82 A.D.3d 873, 918 N.Y.S.2d 355 [2nd Dep't.
 2011]).

-Impact of COVID-19: COVID-19-related executive orders tolled the one-year limit for vacating excusable defaults during the pandemic (Brash v Richards, 195 A.D.3d 582, 149 N.Y.S.3d 560 [2nd Dep't.
+Impact of COVID-19: During COVID, executive orders tolled time limits between March 20, 2020, and November 3, 2020 (Brash v Richards).
+This tolling period has since expired (Brash v Richards, 195 A.D.3d 582, 149 N.Y.S.3d 560 [2nd Dep't.
 2021]).

 Timely Filings Recommended: It is advisable to file vacatur motions within the statutory time limit to avoid complications.